Tuesday, June 1, 2010

 CS: Yea, that's one of the things I really love about them.
 Because they've got heaps of pictures and words and stuff, and then you look closer and it's like "Sarah Jessica Parker took her dog for a walk!"
 And that's it.

-friend says she really likes her dog!"
+Sonia: Yea.
+"A friend says she really likes her dog!"
 She looks like a horse.

 CS: She looks like a foot.